awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 ## Custom key store quota<a name="rps-key-stores"></a>

-AWS KMS custom key stores support only symmetric KMS keys\.
+AWS KMS custom key stores support only symmetric encryption KMS keys\.
 The cryptographic operations that use the KMS keys in a [custom key store](custom-key-store-overview.md) share a request quota of 1,800 operations per second for each custom key store\.
 However, not all operations use the quota equally\.
 The `GenerateDataKey`, `GenerateDataKeyWithoutPlaintext`, and `GenerateRandom` operations use approximately three times as much of the per\-second quota as the `Encrypt`, `Decrypt`, and `ReEncrypt` operations\.

 For example, if you are requesting only `Encrypt` and `Decrypt` operations, you can perform approximately 1,800 operations per second\.
 If, instead, you request repeated `GenerateDataKey` operations, your performance might be closer to 600 operations per second\.
 For applications patterns that consist of roughly equal numbers of `GenerateDataKey` and `Decrypt` operations, you can expect about 1,200 operations per second\.